 This unique program offers individual artists, collectives, and emerging organizations the ability to solicit tax deductible contributions and grants, as well as consultation from MAPS staff for individual projects.
 Once a year, MAPS accepts applications for fiscally sponsored projects and an independent, three-person committee selects awardees.
 All project funds raised by fiscally sponsored projects are subject to a 6% administrative fee.

-The fiscal sponsorship application is available online only April 3—May 30, 2017.
-To access the online application and apply please click here.
+The fiscal sponsorship application is available online only Monday, April 2—Thursday, May 31, 2018.
+You can access the application here.

 Please make note of these important deadlines for this year’s fiscal sponsorship program: